Andrei Sakharov: Internal exile (1980–1986)

 The apartment building in Gagarina Avenue 214, Scherbinki district of Nizhny Novgorod where Sakharov lived in exile from 1980 to 1986.
 His apartment is now a museum.

 Sakharov was arrested on 22 January 1980, following his public protests against the Soviet intervention in Afghanistan in 1979, and was sent to the city of Gorky, now Nizhny Novgorod, a city that was off limits to foreigners.

 Between 1980 and 1986, Sakharov was kept under Soviet police surveillance.
 In his memoirs, he mentioned that their apartment in Gorky was repeatedly subjected to searches and heists.
 Sakharov was named the 1980 Humanist of the Year by the American Humanist Association.

-In May 1984, Sakharov's wife, Yelena Bonner, was detained, and Sakharov began a hunger strike, demanding permission for his wife to travel to the United States for heart surgery.
-He was forcibly hospitalized and force-fed.
-He was held in isolation for four months.
+In May 1984, Yelena Bonner was detained, and Sakharov began a hunger strike, demanding permission for his wife to travel to the United States for heart surgery.
+He was hospitalized, force-fed, and held in isolation for four months.
 In August 1984, Bonner was sentenced by a court to five years of exile in Gorky.

 In April 1985, Sakharov started a new hunger strike for his wife to travel abroad for medical treatment.
 He again was taken to a hospital and force-fed.
 In August, the Politburo discussed what to do about Sakharov.
 He remained in the hospital until October 1985, when his wife was allowed to travel to the United States.
 She had heart surgery in the United States and returned to Gorky in June 1986.

 In December 1985, the European Parliament established the Sakharov Prize for Freedom of Thought, to be given annually for outstanding contributions to human rights.

 On 19 December 1986, Mikhail Gorbachev, who had initiated the policies of perestroika and glasnost, called Sakharov to tell him that he and his wife could return to Moscow.